Chaudhry Muhammad Arshad Jutt: Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-225 (Sahiwal-VI) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-225 (Sahiwal-VI) in the 2002 Pakistani general election.
 He received 35,198 votes and defeated Muhammad Munir Azhar.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-225 (Sahiwal-VI) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-225 (Sahiwal-VI) in the 2008 Pakistani general election.
 He received 36,398 votes and defeated Rai Muhammad Murtaza Iqbal, an independent candidate.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-225 (Sahiwal-VI) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-225 (Sahiwal-VI) in the 2013 Pakistani general election.
 He received 45,689 votes and defeated Rai Muhammad Murtaza Iqbal, a candidate of Pakistan Tehreek-e-Insaf (PTI).
 In the same election, he also ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-226 (Sahiwal-VII) but was unsuccessful.
 He received 94 votes and lost the seat to Chaudhry Muhammad Hanif.